rhumb-lang/rhi/README.md

 ## 🧪 Testing

-The interpreter includes a self-hosting test suite.
+The interpreter includes a suite of tests.
 Tests are written in Rhumb itself using the `%=` assertion operator.

 ```rhumb
 % Example Test